Avangardum/Soteo/Readme.md

 copy arguments from above and use "Redirect standard streams" terminal mode).
 To launch all processes in one click add "Multi-Launch" with first step building the solution immediately, second step launching auth server after previous finished and the rest after previous started.

-##### Customizing ports

-By default, the port 3705 is used for the auth server and the port 3706 is used for the campaign server.
-Auth server port can be changed by editing launchsettings.json (don't commit the changes).
-Campaign server port can be changed by adding `--port 1234`.
-If changing ports, don't forget to also update URLs in environment variables to reflect that.

 ### Exploring the codebase